 Step Eight.
 If you want to make it look more awesome, just burn the ends.

-For most girls, they want to keep their yarn braids for five weeks.
+Most girls want to keep their yarn braids for five weeks.
 However, others complain that after two weeks they observe itchiness.
-Keeping them for more than five weeks can result to more build-ups.
+Keeping them for more than five weeks can result in more build-ups.
 While wearing yarn braids, you must wash them at least once a week.
 Keep in mind that yarn is a material that requires washing in order to keep it from stinking.

 How to Wash Yarn Braids